kubernetes/ingress-nginx/docs/user-guide/configmap.md

 ## disable-access-log

 Disables the Access Log from the entire Ingress Controller.
-This is 'false' by default.
+This is '"false"' by default.

 _References:_
 - http://nginx.org/en/docs/http/ngx_http_log_module.html#access_log